Vera Klement: Education and career

 and 2007 artist in residence at Indiana State University.

+There is an eleven-minute American documentary film about her, titled Vera Klement: Blunt Edge (2010).

-Her work is in the collection of the state of Illinois, The Kentucky Center for the Arts, and the Krannert Art Museum.
+Her work is in the collection of the state of Illinois, the Kentucky Center for the Performing Arts, and the Krannert Art Museum.

+The Archives of American Art in Washington, D.C. holds the Vera Klement papers.

 Personal life

+Born Vera Klementovna Shapiro in Danzig, Klement was a Holocaust survivor.

-Klement lived in Chicago.
-She was married first to Israeli violinist Werner Torkanowsky and later to composer and conductor Ralph Shapey, but both marriages ended in divorce.
+She later lived in Chicago.
+She was married twice, first to Werner Torkanowsky, an Israeli violinist, and later to composer and conductor Ralph Shapey.

 Klement died on October 20, 2023, of complications from cancer and COVID-19 in Evanston, Illinois.